Immunology: Clinical immunology

 Other immune system disorders include various hypersensitivities (such as in asthma and other allergies) that respond inappropriately to otherwise harmless compounds.

-The most well-known disease that affects the immune system itself is AIDS, an immunodeficiency characterized by the suppression of CD4+ ("helper") T cells, dendritic cells and macrophages by the Human Immunodeficiency Virus (HIV).
+The most well-known disease that affects the immune system itself is AIDS, an immunodeficiency characterized by the suppression of CD4+ ("helper") T cells, dendritic cells and macrophages by the human immunodeficiency virus (HIV).

 Clinical immunologists also study ways to prevent the immune system's attempts to destroy allografts (transplant rejection).

-Clinical Immunology and Allergy is usually a subspecialty of Internal Medicine or Pediatrics.
-Fellows in Clinical Immunology are typically exposed to many of the different aspects of the specialty and get to treat Allergic conditions, Primary Immunodeficiencies and systemic autoimmune and autoinflammatory conditions.
-As part of their training fellows may do additional rotations in Rheumatology, Pulmonology, Otorhinolaryngology, Dermatology and the Immunologic lab.
+Clinical immunology and allergy is usually a subspecialty of internal medicine or pediatrics.
+Fellows in Clinical Immunology are typically exposed to many of the different aspects of the specialty and treat allergic conditions, primary immunodeficiencies and systemic autoimmune and autoinflammatory conditions.
+As part of their training fellows may do additional rotations in rheumatology, pulmonology, otorhinolaryngology, dermatology and the immunologic lab.

 Clinical and pathology immunology

 When health conditions worsen to emergency status, portions of immune system organs, including the thymus, spleen, bone marrow, lymph nodes, and other lymphatic tissues, can be surgically excised for examination while patients are still alive.